Periodontal Disease in Buffalo, NY

 While regular oral hygiene is essential to reduce plaque and your risk of periodontal disease, other factors can contribute to your risk factor.
 Some of these include:

 • Genetics – Unfortunately, many people have a genetic susceptibility to periodontal disease.
-If this is the case, good oral hygiene and frequent dental visits are essential to maintain good oral health and reduce the risk.
+If this is the case, good oral hygiene, and frequent dental visits are essential to maintain good oral health and reduce the risk.

 • Smoking – Smoking can contribute to deeper pockets along the gumline and can contribute to treatment-resistant periodontal disease.
 Smokers are more likely to see increased tooth loss.

 • Misaligned teeth or dental work – Overcrowded teeth, overlapping teeth, braces, or bridgework can pose a challenge for brushing and flossing.
-This leaves plaque on surfaces and can make it easier for pockets and infection to form.
+This leaves plaque on surfaces and can make it easier for pockets and infections to form.

 • Medications – Certain medications can cause mouth dryness.
 Without the normal levels of salvia, plaque develops at a greater rate.
 Other medications can cause enlarged gums that can then trap plaque between the gums and teeth.

-How Is Gum Disease Treated?
+How Is Periodontal Disease Treated?

-The main goal of periodontal disease treatment is to treat the infection by thoroughly cleaning out the pockets and preventing damage to the surrounding tissue and bone.
+The main goal of gum disease treatment is to treat the infection by thoroughly cleaning out the pockets and preventing damage to the surrounding tissue and bone.
 Non-surgical treatments include deep cleanings and antibiotics.
 During a deep cleaning, scaling removes tartar and bacteria from the tooth surface and from the pockets in the gum.
 Root planing smoothes the surfaces of the tooth root.

 In advanced cases of periodontitis, surgical intervention may be necessary.
 Flap surgery, also known as pocket reduction surgery, cuts and pulls back the gum from the tooth root and allows for deeper scaling and planing, as well as bone recontouring if necessary.
 Once complete, the dentist sutures the gum back into place.